top of page

 How to Pay Yourself as a Business Owner (Without Hurting Your Cash Flow)

-Paying yourself as a business owner sounds simple enough—but it’s one of the most misunderstood (and often neglected) parts of small business finance.
+Paying yourself as a business owner sounds simple enough, but it’s one of the most misunderstood (and often neglected) parts of small business finance.

 Too little, and you burn out.
 Too much, and you risk overdrawing the business.
-So how do you pay yourself in a way that’s smart, sustainable, and tax-efficient?

 Let’s break it down.